radbrt/jobnx/README.md

 ## How-to
 Start the docker image by running the docker-compose file.
 The compose-file will automatically link the folder containing the database to your local filesystem (the /data folder will be populated) and the folder designated for file imports.

 The node- and edgefiles are already placed in the import folder, but in order to import them you have to run the commands in the `commands.txt` file one by one through the neo4j command line.
-A later version might include a command to populate the database automatically.
+The data, when loaded into neo4j, is over 70MB, which is a lot more than the few megabytes of the node- and edgefiles.

 you will find the neo4j browser at http://localhost:7474, and the default username/password is neo4j/neo4j.